emfeltham/FormulaCompiler.jl/docs/src/getting_started.md

 **Solutions**:
 1. Let compilation warm up with a few calls before benchmarking
 2. Use the caching interface (`modelrow!` with cache=true) for repeated evaluations
-3. Check for very complex formulas that may benefit from simplification
+3. Check for complex formulas that may benefit from simplification
 4. Ensure data is in optimal format (`Tables.columntable`)

 #### Data Format Issues